Can You Convert A Garage Into A Living Room? [Top Factors To Consider!]

 • Parking

-Some of these may not completely prevent the conversion, but may make it cost-prohibitive.
-Others may be safety or code issues that you cannot easily overcome without major structural revisions.
+Some of these may not completely prevent the conversion but may make it cost-prohibitive.
+Others may be safety or code issues that cannot be easily overcome without major structural revisions.

-Have more questions?
-Not to worry, we'll discuss each of these obstacles and more in more detail below, so please continue reading.
+Do you have more questions?
+We’ve discussed each of these obstacles and more in more detail below, so please continue reading.

 Converting A Garage Into A Living Room

-When you are searching for a way to expand your living space, one of the easiest ways may be converting an attached garage.
-Attached garages usually have a large amount of continuous space, and in almost all cases have much of the structure needed for the conversion.
+When searching for a way to expand your living space, one of the easiest ways is to convert an attached garage.

-But there are some things to consider before converting your garage.
-Let's explore each one in more detail.
+They often have lots of space and the necessary structure for the conversion.
+However, there are a few things to consider first.
+Let’s explore each one in more detail.

 Local Building Codes